virtuozzo/cloudscripting-docs/docs/creating-manifest/placeholders.md

 - `${fn.random}` or `${fn.random()}`

-Function parameter can be passed from existing placeholders, for example:
+The function parameter can be passed from existing placeholders, for example:

 - `${fn.md5([fn.random])}` - *md5* encoding random password
 - `${fn.base64([user.email])}` - *base64* encoding user email address

-You can easily define function placeholders within the [cutom global placeholders](#custom-global-placeholders).
+You can easily define function placeholders within the [cutom global placeholders](#custom-global-placeholders), for example:

-For example:
 ``` json
 {
   "globals": {